contributte/contributte-site/README.md

 This repository contains more websites at once.

 The main **contributte** is based on [VuePress 1.x](https://v1.vuepress.vuejs.org/).
 VuePress is static site (documentation) generator.
-Because we're lazy programmers, we reuse existing docs pages from the single repositories in [Contributte](https://github.com/contributte), [Nettrine](https://github.com/nettrine) and [Ninjify](https://github.com/ninjify) organization.
+Because we're lazy programmers, we reuse existing docs pages from the single repositories in [Contributte](https://github.com/contributte) organization.

 There is a template file for the README files which is used in generation phase.
 The resulting website contains about 150 pages (readmes) melted together.